fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 If you do manage to get some liquid through the grinds, it will be over-extracted.
 The resulting sludge will be overwhelmingly bitter and have a dull, lifeless taste.

 In general, the best coffee beans for espresso will be a darker roast.
-Making espresso is an unforgiving process, and a darker roast can give more lenience than a lighter roast.
-But be careful of too dark.
+Making espresso is an unforgiving process, and a darker roast can give more leniency than a lighter roast.
+But be careful of being too dark.
 You don’t want charred beans.
 That can make the coffee taste bitter.

 Roasting brings out the oils in coffee.
 These oils are part of what creates the flavor and aroma.
 But you don’t want the beans too oily.
 Excess oil can clog your espresso machine, especially if you have a fancy, fully automatic machine.